apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 Now that you have successfully enabled an application to communicate with a sensor,  We recommend that you:

 * Experiment with other `sensor` and `bno055` shell commands in this tutorial to view other types of sensor data.
 * Change the default configuration values for the sensor.
-See the [Changing the Default Configuration for a Sensor](/os/tutorials/sensors/sensor_offboard_config.md) tutorial.
+See the [Changing the Default Configuration for a Sensor tutorial](/os/tutorials/sensors/sensor_offboard_config.md).
 * Try a different off-board sensor.
 You can follow most of the procedures in this tutorial to enable other sensors in the sensors_test application.
 The `syscfg.yml` file for the `hw/sensor/creator/` package specifies the off-board sensors that Mynewt currently supports.
 You will need to:
-    * Enable the `<SENSOR_NAME>_OFB` setting to include the sensor driver package and to create and initialize the sensor device.
+    * Enable the `<SENSORNAME>_OFB` setting to include the sensor driver package and to create and initialize the sensor device.
     * Enable the correct interface in the nRF52 BSP to communicate with the sensor device.
     * Enable the sensor device driver shell command if the driver supports the shell.
-You can check the `syscfg.yml` file for the sensor driver package in the `hw/drivers/sensor/<sensor_name>` directory.
+You can check the `syscfg.yml` file for the sensor device driver package in the `hw/drivers/sensor/<sensorname>` directory.
-* Try one of the other sensor tutorials listed in the [Sensor Tutorial Overview](/os/tutorials/sensors/sensors.md).
+* Try one of the other sensor tutorials listed in the [Sensor Tutorials Overview](/os/tutorials/sensors/sensors.md).